nurav95/CryptoCodes/README.md

-Hi, I'm @nurav95, currently a graduate student pursuing a Masters of Cybersecurity at the University of Maryland.
+Hi, I'm @nurav95, currently a graduate student pursuing a Masters in Cybersecurity.
+I'm a noob at coding but these are my attempts at some things I thought were cool!